jjyr/godwoken-original/docs/design.md

 `nonce` used to prevent the replay attack, each time a tx sent to an account, the nonce will increase by `1`;

-`state_root` field represents a root of a [sparse merkle tree], sparse merkle tree is a tree with `N ** 2` leaves, each leaf can store a value, which is perfect to represent a key-value store.

-In the sparse merkle tree, we use UDT's `type_hash` as key, the amount of token as the value to represent the UDT balance `type_hash -> amount`; specially for the CKB we use `0x00..00` as the key; for non-UDT Cell, we stores `1` under the cell's `type_hash` to indicate the cell exists.

 `script` field used for account-model contract: when an account receives messages, the script code will be loaded and executed.
-Godwoken provides a default script `0x00..00`, which does secp256k1 verification; the `args` is pubkey hash.

-`is_ag` used for indicates an account is whether an aggregator or not, an aggregator account needs more assets to register, and takes longer waiting time to withdraw.
+A non-contract account uses none value.

+`pubkey_hash` the pubkey hash, Godwoken use secp256k1 signature now, maybe the BLS signature will be used in the future.

 ### Block

 ```
 table AgBlock {
-    number: Uint32, // block number
+    number: Uint64, // block number
     tx_root: Byte32,
+    txs_count: Uint32,
-    previous_account_root: Byte32, // account root before this block
+    prev_account_root: Byte32, // account root before this block
+    prev_account_count: Uint64,
-    current_account_root: Byte32, // account root after this block
+    account_root: Byte32, // account root after this block
     ag_sig: Byte65, // Aggregator's signature
-    ag_index: Uint32, // Aggregator's index
+    ag_index: Uint64, // Aggregator's index
 }
 ```